 Her research focuses on the following areas:

-- regulation of economic activity
+- Politics of economic crises

-- history of political economic thought (intellectual debates about limited
+- History of political economic thought (intellectual debates about limited

 government, income and wealth distribution, social welfare, regulation of